 - 1) Program Description - a.
-A description of the specialty the program will provide training for. - b.
+A description of the specialty for which the program will provide training. - b.
 The learning outcomes of residents. - c.
 Describe in detail the settings and activities in which residents will demonstrate competence to perform all medical, diagnostic, evaluative and surgical procedures and treatments considered essential. - d.
-Describe how competence will be assessed.

-- e.
-Describe the classroom activities that form part of the program. - 2) Estimate the following: - a.
+Describe how competence will be assessed. - e.
+Describe the didactic activities that form part of the program. - 2) Estimate the following: - a.
 The average number of hours per week residents of this program will see patients. - b.
 The average number of patient visits by residents of this program per year. - c.
 The cost to train each resident of this program. - d.
 The time to train first cohort of residents of this program. - 3) List the proposed faculty and support staff positions that will oversee this program.
 Include an organizational chart. - a.
 What percentage of time will the GME program director spend on this program? - b.
 Will a full-time residency coordinator be provided? - 4) A detailed timeline of project phases from award of funds to the completion of the first cohort of trainees, include measurable goals for each project phase.
-Identify the staff responsible for achieving each step in the timeline, including support from and the roles of any outside partners. - 5) The stakeholders consulted and how their comments influenced the design of the training program. - 6) A description of how the grant applicant will reach out to and recruit possible trainees to participate in the training program. - 7) A list of hospital partners and clinical training resources that will be used in this program. - 8) An articulation of the plan to achieve accreditation and the probability of success. - 9) An analysis of the economic impact of the graduates anticipated from the expanded/new program.
+Identify the staff responsible for achieving each step in the timeline, including support from and the roles of any outside partners. - 5) The stakeholders consulted and how their comments influenced the design of the training program. - 6) A description of how the grant applicant will reach out to and recruit possible trainees to participate in the training program. - 7) A list of hospital partners and clinical training resources that will be used in this program. - 8) An articulation of the plan to achieve accreditation and the probability of success.